nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 I then added `enrollmentCount`, `enrollmentCapacity`, `waitlistCount`, and `waitlistCapacity` to the final object to be returned.

-Now it was time to run it!
-So I did.
-We started off without a hitch: Aerospace Studies, African-American Studies, African Studies, on and on.
+Now it was time to run my scraper!
+It started off without a hitch: Aerospace Studies, African-American Studies, African Studies, on and on.
 It seemed like this scraping was going to take a while so I took a shower and came back to find that the script had failed somewhere around Geography after 30 minutes of scraping.
 I tried again, this time failing in the Is.
 I tried again, running Puppeteer with [launch({headless: false})](https://pptr.dev/#?product=Puppeteer&version=v2.0.0&show=api-puppeteerlaunchoptions) to see what Chrome was doing.
-It turned out the sometimes button would be clicked too quickly and not trigger a page change or load the section info.
+It turned out that the "next" button would sometimes be clicked too quickly and not trigger a page change or load the section info.
 After some more tries, I decided that the DOM was just too unpredictable to accurately and quickly scrape.
 I began to see why everyone at Datadog hated running the acceptance tests – they were just too darn flakey.

 I started to look at different approaches.